 I provide psychodynamic psychotherapy to adults and adolescents, and have experience seeing patients struggling with relationship, gender and sexuality issues; job stress; anxiety; depression; eating disorders; and trauma.
 As a former journalist who wrote extensively about social issues, sex and dating, relationships, body positivity, race and LGBTQ+ stories, I practice therapy through an anti-oppressive lens and from a platform of deep compassion and empathy.

 I got my master's in Social Work from the Silberman School of Social Work at Hunter College and my bachelor's from Sarah Lawrence College.
-I am pursuing a certificate in psychoanalytic psychotherapy at the Training Institute for Mental Health and completed a year-long internship with the National Eating Disorders Association.
+I studied psychoanalytic psychotherapy at the Training Institute for Mental Health and completed a year-long internship with the National Eating Disorders Association.

 I believe the relationship between therapist and patient is the foundation of progress.
 Ready to get started?
 Let's make some progress together — here's how to reach me.